pratishshr/bharyang/README.md

 ## Implementations

-Currently it is implemented for Visual Studio Code only. **Check here for the actual use**.
+Currently, it is implemented for Visual Studio Code only. **Check here for the actual use**.
  - [bharyang-vscode](https://github.com/pratishshr/bharyang-vscode)

 ## Usage